 GRIN3B (Glutamate Ionotropic Receptor NMDA Type Subunit 3B) is a Protein Coding gene.
 Diseases associated with GRIN3B include lingual-facial-buccal dyskinesia and opioid abuse.
-Among its related pathways are cAMP signaling pathway and Circadian entrainment.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Amphetamine addiction.
 GO annotations related to this gene include calcium channel activity and ionotropic glutamate receptor activity.
 An important paralog of this gene is GRIN2A.

 UniProtKB/Swiss-Prot for GRIN3B Gene